espruino/EspruinoDocs/tutorials/Slot Machine.md

 setWatch(spin, BTN, {repeat:true, edge:"rising", debounce: 100});
 ```

-Now you can just rpess the button to 'spin' the Slot machine.
-If your LEDs flicker initially, I'm afraid this will be because your
+Now you can just press the button to 'spin' the Slot machine.